Our Genealogy & Family History

 I should conclude with one last caveat.
 This web site has been built and is maintained by a part-time and amateur computer user and genealogist.
 I hope the quality of my work will not reveal too much of my inexperience and that you will have patience with my efforts to keep these pages accurate and current.
 A web as metaphor for cyberspace and genealogy is not lost on me.
 I are taking care not to become entangled in either.

 If you care to comment, offer helpful suggestions, share additional information or submit corrections, please read About Our Project and Contact Me.
 I'd be glad to hear from you and will respond as soon as I am able.
+Bear in mind, however, that genealogy is a part-time, non-paying job; you may have to prod me once or twice.

 I hope what you find here is both helpful and fun.